anuj-guptta/ANNIE_HelperScripts/docs/script_header_template.md

 Environment 	:	<e.g. ANNIE ToolAnalysis container / GPVM / local laptop>

 Inputs		:	<files / data / arguments required>
-Outputs		:	<what is produced?>
+Outputs		:	<What is produced?>

 Usage		:	<How to execute the script?>

-Dependencies 	:	<list ALL Python packages used with versions>
+Dependencies 	: 	<List all Python packages used with versions>
-			Example: numpy==1.26.0, uproot==5.3.0, etc.
+					Example: numpy 1.26.0, uproot 5.3.0, etc.

 ==================================================
 """